j-d-r/u-boot-QCA956x/README.md

 **WARNING!
 This method is not recommended!**

 1. Login into the router using telnet or SSH and find out which of the mtd partitions is the first one.
-In DD-WRT it is usally called `RedBoot`:
+In DD-WRT it is usually called `RedBoot`:

   ```
   root@DD-WRT:~# cat /proc/mtd